baninations/myFlixx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.

+## Description

+The myFlix Angular App is a single-page, responsive movie application built using Angular.
+It allows users to access information about movies, directors, and genres.
+Users can create profiles to save data about their favorite movies.
+This app is designed to facilitate user requests and render responses from the server-side via various interface views.

+## Key Features

+- Welcome view for user authentication (login or registration).
+- Display all movies once authenticated.
+- Single movie view with additional features:
+  - View details about the director of the movie.
+  - View details about the genre of the movie.

+## Technical Requirements

+- Written in Angular (version 9 or later).
+- Requires Node.js and npm.
+- Designed using Angular Material.
+- Contains code comments using Typedoc.
+- Includes technical documentation using JSDoc.
+- Hosted on GitHub Pages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.